-- and non-emergent situations, and strategies for taking action.
-Students practice applying these strategies to scenarios that focus on topics such as mental health, body image, alcohol/drug use, sexual health and sexual assault. - Building A Safer Nest: Addressing Sexual Assault & Harassment: This 60-minute workshop explores the realities of how and why violence happens, and sets forth action items to create a safer campus community.
-Facilitators offer space to analyze real world examples and discuss ways to effect change in our own lives. - We ♥ Healthy Relationships: Happiness in personal relationships can help individuals cope with challenges, feel less stressed, and even improve physical health!
-Participants learn strategies for cultivating healthy and productive relationships.
-Facilitators offer simple ways to infuse wellness in communication and problem-solving. - Alcohol 101: Students explore why they choose to (or not to) drink.
-Through a series of games and activities, students learn about ways to keep themselves and their fellow Owls safe when alcohol is in the mix! - EVERFI Online Prevention Programs: Online educational modules by EVERFI provide students with important information around sexual violence, consent, alcohol and other drugs, and campus policies and resources.
-All students who are new to Temple University are assigned mandatory programming.
-These modules provide a foundation for additional programming and events provided throughout the academic year that address these issues. - Step UP!: A comprehensive bystander intervention training created by the University of Arizona in partnership with the NCAA, Step Up! aims to raise awareness of helping behaviors, increase motivation to help, develop skills and confidence when responding to problems or concerns, and ensure the safety and well-being of self and others.
-Step UP! is delivered in partnership with the Wellness Resource Center and Athletics. - Partnership with WOAR Philadelphia Center Against Sexual Violence: Temple University has a partnership with WOAR that provides students with a third campus confidential reporting location.
-Students can contact WOAR through their 24-hour hotline, and if necessary, a WOAR representative will meet with the student at a Main campus location.
+- Step UP!: A comprehensive bystander intervention training created by the University of Arizona in partnership with the NCAA, Step Up! aims to raise awareness of helping behaviors, increase motivation to help, develop skills and confidence when responding to problems or concerns, and ensure the safety and well-being of self and others.
+Step UP! is delivered in partnership with the Wellness Resource Center and Athletics. - Partnership with WOAR Philadelphia Center Against Sexual Violence: Temple University has a partnership with WOAR that provides students with a third campus confidential reporting option.
+Students can contact WOAR through their 24hour hotline, and if necessary, a WOAR representative will meet with the student at a Main campus location.
 WOAR also offers a training and educational programming hosted on Main campus.